 2. Did you develop a clustering strategy?

-Before we continue, here's a brief definition: clustering is “the grouping of stores based on similar store and/or demographic characteristics.”
+Before we continue, here's a brief definition: “Clustering is the grouping of stores based on similar store and/or demographic characteristics.”

 3. Did you define your assortment planning strategy?

 While your products do need to be familiar to your customers, you also need to select those that will offer you the highest possible margin.
-Of course, there are times where one of your best-selling products may be out of stock.
+Of course, there are times when one of your best-selling products may be out of stock.

 In that case, you should also include product substitutions within your range.
-These are products that a customer would happily purchase if they find that their first choice isn't available.
+These are products that a customer would happily buy if they find their first choice isn't available.